unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Until ditek skilled or triggered

-When you cast this tek skill, you inscribe a harmful glyph either on a surface (such as a section of floor, a wall, or a table) or within an object that can be closed to conceal the glyph (such as a book, a scroll, or a loot chest).
+When you cast this tek skill, you inscribe a harmful glyph either on a surface (such as a section of floor, a wall, or a table) or within an object that can be closed to conceal the glyph (such as a book, a datacube, or a loot chest).
 If you choose a surface, the glyph can cover an area of the surface no larger than 10 feet in diameter.
 If you choose an object, that object must remain in its place; if the object is moved more than 10 feet from where you cast this tek skill, the glyph is broken, and the tek skill ends without being triggered.

 The glyph is nearly invisible, requiring an Intelligence (Investigation) check against your tek skill save DC to find it.